Gaurav Kukade

 We have see the ArrayList method like add(), addAll(), remove(), set(), iterate(), clear() and contains().

-ArrayList mostly provides all the regular operations that needs to be perform on Array.
-So convert ArrayList to Array only when your use-case requires it.
+ArrayList mostly provides all the regular operations that need to be performed on Array.
+So convert ArrayList to Array only when your use case requires it.

-We can convert an ArrayList to Array in Java using the toArray() method.
+We can convert an ArrayList to an Array in Java using the toArray() method.

-There are two methods to convert an ArrayList to Array.
-They are as given below.
+There are two methods to convert an ArrayList to an Array.
+They are given below.

 1. public Object[] toArray() method